Written by Sean McPheat |

-Are you aware of why this actually works?
-A recent finding will explain all.
+Are you aware of why this works?

 Scientists have found a network of neurons in our brain that refer to as ‘mirror neurons’.
 These demonstrate how we are all interconnected with each other and the world in general.

 In one experiment in Italy, they wired up a single neuron in a monkey’s brain to observe what was happening with it.
-One day, a researcher lifted his hand to eat to a nut.
+One day, a researcher lifted his hand to eat a nut.

 He noticed that the monkey’s brain cell or motor neuron had activated.
 These motor neurons are the largest in our brains and deal with movements and action.

-The monkey didn’t actually move…only the motor neuron fired.
+The monkey didn’t move…only the motor neuron fired.
 Further experiments showed that when an arm movement was made by the researchers, the monkey’s arm movement neurons moved too.
 After much excitement, the published paper (Rizzolatti, Fadiga, Gallese & Fogassi – Premotor cortex and the recognition of motor actions.
 Brain Research, 3(2) pp131-141, 1996)) showed the following implications:

-What this means is that when someone makes a specific movement, we are programmed through mirror neurons to copy the movement, if only in our minds.
-And as our minds can’t tell the difference between something real and something imagined, the feeling we get inside is as if we had actually carried out the movement.
+What this means is that when someone makes a specific body language movement, we are programmed through mirror neurons to copy the movement, if only in our minds.
+And as our minds can’t tell the difference between something real and something imagined, the feeling we get inside is as if we had carried out the movement.

 So, we can mirror our client’s intentions, looking forward to something that may happen in the future.
 If you talk about something that would happen if the client used your services, you get them to imagine a future with your company.
 Their mirror neurons fire off to see the picture as you see it.

-We pick up how people are feeling and our minds start to mirror it.
+We pick up how people are feeling, and our minds start to mirror it.
 Remember that this is at a subconscious level, so you may not actually make the person match your movements, but it will be certainly easier for them if they do.